torfsen/coba/docs/index.rst

 Introduction
 ############
-Coba is a backup tool that backs up your files whenever you change them, so you don't have to remember to do backups anymore and never again loose data because your backups are too old.
+Coba is a backup tool that backs up your files whenever you change them, so you don't have to remember to do backups anymore and never again lose data because your backups are too old.

 .. warning::